jecollas/fate-free-reign/pages/Rocks D. Xebec.md

 			- *The Birth of Titans* – Xebec's crew consisted of some of the biggest powerhouses currently in canon: Whitebeard, Big Mom, Kaidou, Shiki the Golden Lion, Captain John, etc
 			- *Man of Many Secrets* – Xebec liked to dabble in the subjects that the World Government kept hidden
 	- ### Appearance
+		- Four decades ago, Rocks appeared as a tall man, but more normally proportioned in comparison to some of his huge (albeit not giant-sized) crewmates
+		- His long, darkish hair was an unruly mass, with locks sticking out unevenly behind his head, in every direction
+		- He had slanted eyes and seemingly tended to sport a wide, toothy smile
+		- Rocks' main outfit appeared to have consisted of a high-collared sailor's coat with fringed epaulettes, plus a buttoned shoulder belt
 	- ### Personality
 		- Incredibly vicious and ambitious, as well as fearless and indiscriminately ruthless
 			- He did not care who he attacked as long as he could gain power for himself